logzio/logz-docs/_source/logzio_collections/_log-sources/eset.md

 sudo curl https://raw.githubusercontent.com/logzio/public-certificates/master/TrustExternalCARoot_and_USERTrustRSAAAACA.crt --create-dirs -o /etc/pki/tls/certs/COMODORSADomainValidationSecureServerCA.crt
 ```

-##### Add TCP traffic as an input
+##### Configure Filebeat

-In the Filebeat configuration file (/etc/filebeat/filebeat.yml), add TCP to the filebeat.inputs section.
+Open the Filebeat configuration file (/etc/filebeat/filebeat.yml) with your preferred text editor.

-{% include log-shipping/replace-vars.html token=true %}
+Copy and paste the code block below, overwriting the previous contents.
+(You want to replace the file's contents with this code block.)

+This code block adds ESET as an input and sets Logz.io as the output.

 ```yaml
 # ...